 Shay Mitchell is always #hairgoals, but this blonde ombré hair look was particularly enviable.
 Usually rocking her signature dark brown color, this golden bronzed look is a stunning, yet subtle way to change up the routine.

 We're loving this natural gradient from dark to light on Regina Hall.
-According to Scott, "If done properly, the result should have subtle blending and a beautiful grow out."
+"If done properly, the result should have subtle blending and a beautiful grow-out," says Scott.
 Safe to say this is the ultimate example of ombré done right.

 Ashy Root to Neutral Blonde

-"Olive skin, with a yellow green undertone works well with blondes that have a neutral hue," Tardo says.
+"Olive skin, with a yellow-green undertone, works well with blondes that have a neutral hue," Tardo says.
 "Think cafe au lait, nude, and tan."
-We're loving how this blonde begins with more of a cool, ashy base and warms up ever so slightly as the color lightens.
+We're loving how this blonde on Kim Kardashian West begins with more of a cool, ashy base and warms up ever so slightly as the color lightens.

 Brightened Up Dirty Blonde